A New Ashuradeh is Underway in the Islamic Republic of Iran

 Making our way back to Bandar Torkeman

-Over the past several years, a little dispute regarding the Ashuredeh border arose after the partition of two provinces in Iran, Mazandaran and Golestan.
+Over the past several years, a little dispute regarding the Ashuredeh border arose after the partition of two provinces in Iran, Mazandaran, and Golestan.
 The Island happens to be nestled between the two provinces.
 Now that the land disputes are final and have been settled, Iran intends to make Ashuradeh into a hot spot for tourist, because of its attractions for nature lovers—plant, animal, and bird watchers–and of course history buffs: and this place has great potential for that!

 My daughter shopping at the port bazaar on the Caspian

-A plan for increased tourism could very well have an impact on this rare gem that rest quietly in the Caspian.
+A plan for increased tourism could very well have an impact on this rare gem that rests quietly in the Caspian.
 Although I support a well thought out plan to support Iranian tourism, there are some things many Iranians, I am sure, would hope to see if this plan progresses: one would be strict laws to protect the animals and wildlife.
 Laws that would regulate hunting or fishing (if needed), especially against poaching of endangered animals, like the Caspian seal, flamingos, and of sturgeons (which would hurt Iran’s caviar industry) must be enforced.
 Water protection laws and construction laws to prevent land damage, like possible erosion, might also be considered.
 Other than that I see no reason for Iran to hold back on showing off this diamond in the rough.

 Overall, I am excited about the new proposal to upgrade and develop the area further.
 And, I hope that a future increase of tourism there will also increase funds to protect all wildlife and inhabitants on this beautiful, lively island.